 Adverse Effects and Mortality

-Although the consequences of medication non-adherence impact patients and their families first, it’s also important to note the wider implications for the healthcare system as a whole.
+Although the consequences of poor medication adherence impact patients and their families first, it’s also important to note the wider implications for the healthcare system as a whole.
 As non-adherence leads to worsening health conditions, an increased need for prolonged care, adverse effects, and potentially even mortality, healthcare utilization and costs go up across the entire system.

 In fact, medication non-adherence is directly responsible for billions of dollars in unnecessary healthcare spending each year, with a recent study revealing that morbidity and mortality associated with non-optimized prescription drug regimens cost around $528.4 billion per year on average in the U.S., and non-adherence plays a significant part.